Menu

 A relentless focus on efficiency, productivity, and cross-sector collaboration propels Denmark’s food and agriculture industry toward its national ambition of achieving climate neutrality by 2045.
 Danish initiatives emphasize sustainable farming practices, technological innovation, and international cooperation to reduce emissions while maintaining high productivity.

-Mr. Jacob Jensen, Denmark’s Minister of Food, Agriculture and Fisheries, will attend COP29 on November 12 and 13.
-His participation underscores Denmark’s dedication to leading international efforts in sustainable food production.
-Minister Jensen will engage in critical discussions on themes such as climate finance in agriculture, the integration of climate, biodiversity, and food systems, and international cooperation on energy transitions.
-The ministers agenda includes sessions on global forest protection, the transformation of sustainable food systems, and bilateral discussions to strengthen environmental partnerships.
+Delegates from The Ministry of Food, Agriculture, and Fisherie, will attend COP29 on November 12 and 13.
+The participation underscores Denmark’s dedication to leading international efforts in sustainable food production.
+Delegates will engage in critical discussions on themes such as climate finance in agriculture, the integration of climate, biodiversity, and food systems, and international cooperation on energy transitions.
+The agenda includes sessions on global forest protection, the transformation of sustainable food systems, and bilateral discussions to strengthen environmental partnerships.

 On November 19, from 11:15 AM to 12:00 PM, the Denmark Pavilion(Blue Zone, H8) will host a pivotal side event titled “Decarbonising food systems and advancing global resilience through agricultural innovation.”
 Organised by Food Nation and the UN Foundation, the event builds on the momentum of COP28’s “Declaration on sustainable agriculture, resilient food Systems, and climate action.”